The Puppet Labs Issue Tracker has Moved: https://tickets.puppetlabs.com

 This seems to also require the need to express arbitrary datastructures in external nodes.

-#5 Updated by James Turnbull over 4 years ago
+#5 Updated by James Turnbull almost 5 years ago

 So my first thoughts are the old code is probably good as a “don’t do this the same way again” guide.